kognise/volcano-plugins/README.md

 - [Git integration](https://raw.githubusercontent.com/kognise/volcano-plugins/master/git.js)
 - [Markdown emoji](https://raw.githubusercontent.com/kognise/volcano-plugins/master/emoji.js)

 **I want to clarify, these are all unofficial plugins based on an unofficial plugin API.
-As such, please don't bother the nice Obsidian developers with bug reports.**
+As such, please don't bother the nice Obsidian developers with bug reports.
+Instead report an issue through GitHub's interface on either this repository or Volcano.**